ReproNim/containers/README.md

 subdataset within larger study (super)datasets to facilitate rapid and reproducible computation, while

-- retaining clear and unambigous association between data, code, and computing environments using git/git-annex/DataLad;
+- adhering to [YODA principles] and retaining clear and unambiguous association between data, code, and computing environments using git/git-annex/DataLad;
 - executing in "sanitized" containerized environments:  no `$HOME` or system-wide `/tmp` is bind-mounted inside the containers, no environment variables from the host system made available inside.